Aggregations

 Aggregate Functions section of the documentation lists all available aggregate functions and How to add an aggregate function? guide explains how to add more.

 Use AggregationNode to insert an aggregation into the query plan.
 Specify aggregation step (partial, intermediate, final, or single), grouping keys and aggregate functions.
-You may also specify boolean columns to mask out rows for some or all aggregations.
+You may also specify boolean columns to mask out rows for some or all aggregations as well as request aggregations to be computed on sorted or distinct inputs.
 Grouping keys must refer to input columns and cannot contain expressions.
 To compute aggregations over expressions add ProjectNode just before the AggregationNode.

 Here are examples of aggregation query plans: